-- In terms of teaching, it aims to train field breeders capable of integrating the latest technologies developed in plant improvement.
-This is the major objective of the Master Plant Breeding: since June 2017, this Master has obtained the Erasmus Mundus label, under the name emPLANT, Erasmus Mundus Program in Plant Breeding.
+- Concerning teaching, the aim is to train field breeders capable of integrating the latest technologies developed in plant improvement.
+This is the major objective of the Plant Breeding Master's degree: since June 2017, this Master's degree has obtained the Erasmus Mundus label, under the name emPLANT, Erasmus Mundus Program in Plant Breeding.

-- As far as research is concerned, two axes are to be distinguished: axis 1 concerns the integration of new techniques and technologies in plant breeding, and in particular the use of ecophysiological models in breeding, as well as biocontrol techniques; axis 2 concerns the conditions influencing the societal acceptability of scientific progress applied to biology.
+- Concerning research, two axes can be distinguished: axis 1 deals with the integration of new techniques and technologies in plant breeding, and in particular the use of ecophysiological models in breeding, as well as biocontrol techniques; axis 2 deals with the conditions influencing the societal acceptability of scientific progress applied to biology.

 Contact: Nicolas BRAULT

 For more information on the Chair